+Explanation of Requirement:

+Minimum Group Size “5”

+Maximum Group Size “10”

-– Take declaration from BC CGT has been conducted and pass. – Take declaration from BC CPV has been conducted and pass – Take declaration from BC GRT has been conducted and pass
+CGT Status : Give what required from BC – Take declaration from BC CGT has been conducted and pass.

+CPV Completion Status: Give what required from BC – Take declaration from BC CPV has been conducted and pass

+GRT Status: Give what required from BC – Take declaration from BC GRT has been conducted and pass

 KIN Relation – In the consist of group no member are related to each other in Kin relations.

 Age of Customer – Customer age at the time of any Cycle loan is not more than 58 and not less than 18 years.
 Take decleration from BC on the correct age criteria of the group.